username123115/ctfWriteups/picoCTFAllRev/2022/wizardLike/writeup.md

 Now the only character that will stop the character is `'U'`, which isn't on the map.
 Now we can move around freely.

-Moving around on the map unhindered lets us see that the map actually contains ascii art in the areas that we can't normally access.
+Moving around on the map unhindered lets us see that the map actually contains ASCII art in the areas that we can't normally access.

 ![map](images/map.png)

 The first level spells out `picoCTF{`, the second spells out `ur_4_w1z4rd_`, and the other 8 levels each contribute 1 random character along with the final `}` at the end of the flag.
 Unfortunately, while we do have the ability to walk anywhere, its still quite tedious as we have to walk around in order to reveal the entire map.
-This is also incredibily annoying at the final level as most of it is covered in `#`'s, which hide the final characters.
+This is also incredibly annoying at the final level as most of it is covered in `#`'s, which hide the final characters.

 There is a chunk of code right before the player input handling that controls what is output to the player.